 For participation in the study, each research study participant will receive a cash payment of \$20 per hour.
 Payment will be made at the end of each visit or whenever you withdraw from the study.
-If you are designated as an 'alternate subject', you will be paid for the hours you spent being trained, plus you will receive a payment of \$50 dollars to compensate for being inconvenienced by the administration of the study.
+If you are designated as an 'alternate subject,' you will be paid for the hours you spent being trained, plus an additional \$50 to compensate you for being inconvenienced.